Coffeekraken/react-boilerplate/README.md

 - `npm start-react` : Start the react-scripts process that will build and serve the dev application
 - `npm run build` : Build the react prod application using the react-scripts CLI
 - `npm run build:server` : Start the prod server to serve the build folder
+- `npm run build:ssr` : Start the SSR server.
+A build has to be done before
+- `npm run build:favicon` : Generate the favicons from the `src/assets/favicon.png` file
+- `npm run build:favicon:inject` : Inject the favicon code inside the `build/index.html` file
 - `npm run browsersync` : Start the browsersync service on port `8080`
+- `npm run styleguidist` : Start the styleguidist service on port `6060`
 - `npm run test` : Run the tests
 - `npm run pretty-quick` : Run prettier on the entire project
 - `npm run pretty-quick-commit` : Run prettier on staged filed